-- Inform applicants about the virtual interview as soon as possible.
-Provide information about: - The interview platform used for the interview, as well as information about how to download or install software before the interview.
-Encourage applicants to try the software in advance of the interview. - The process for registering for an interview slot. - The deadline for completing the interview. - Share the AAMC's Virtual Interviews: Applicant Preparation Guide with your applicants.
+□ Inform applicants about the virtual interview as soon as possible.
+Provide information about:

+- The interview platform used for the interview, as well as information about how to download or install software before the interview.
+Encourage applicants to try the software in advance of the interview. - The process for registering for an interview slot. - The deadline for completing the interview. - Share the AAMC's Virtual Interviews: Tips for Medical School Applicants with applicants.